ARDRAUK/Best_Resume/README.md

 3.Click Analyze Resumes.

-4.The app uses Gemini AI to compare resumes to the JD.
+4.The app sends resumes and the JD to Groq's DeepSeek model for analysis.

-5.Returns exactly 5 resumes with match percentages.
+5.The AI compares the resumes to the JD and returns exactly 5 resumes with match percentages in JSON format.

+6.The results are displayed in the app as a list of the Top 5 matching candidates.